syncfusion-content/ej2-diagrams-docs/ej2-javascript/diagram/ts/symbol-palette.md

 domainurl: ##DomainURL##
 ---

-# Symbol palette in JavaScript Diagram Control
+# Symbol Palette in JavaScript Diagram Control

 The **SymbolPalette** displays a collection of palettes.
 The palette shows a set of nodes and connectors.
 It allows to drag and drop the nodes and connectors into the diagram.